napsetsre/service-mesh/README.md

 installation does not include this component.

 ## Demo
-We are going to use the Bookinfo application which consists of the following services:
+We are going to use the Bookinfo application to install both a data plane and control plane.

+### Data Plane Project
+Bookinfo application consists of the following services:

 * `productpage` service that calls the reviews and ratings microservices to populate the page.
 * `details` service contains detailed book information.